oscarlab/graphene-tests/README.md

 Please do not include any tarball of source code or binaries in the application samples.
-If an application requires downloading the source code or binaries, please provide the instruction in the `README.md`.
+If an application requires downloading the source code or binaries, please provide instructions in the `README.md`, or download them automatically and verify the checksums as part of the build process.

 ## Contact